Trap music: Characteristics

-In trap music, lyrical themes must revolve around the general life and culture in the "trap" or in the actual southern trap house where narcotics are being sold.
+In trap music, lyrical themes mostly revolve around the general life and culture in the "trap" or in the actual southern trap house where controlled substances are being sold.
 The term "trap" refers to places where drug deals take place.
 Other topics also include street life, acquiring wealth, violence, American vehicles, and life experiences that artists have faced in their southern American surroundings.

 Trap music employs multilayered thin- or thick-textured monophonic drones with sometimes a melodic accompaniment expressed with synthesizers; crisp, grimy, and rhythmic snares, deep 808 kick drums, double-time, triple-time, and similarly divided hi-hats, and a cinematic and symphonic use of synthesized string, brass, woodwind, and keyboard instruments to create an energetic, hard-hitting, deep, and variant atmosphere.
-These primary characteristics, the signature sound of trap music, originated from producer Shawty Redd.
-Trap may use a range of tempos, from 50 BPM (programmed at 100 BPM to achieve finer hi-hat subdivision) to 88 (176) BPM, but the tempo of a typical trap beat is around 70 (140) BPM.
+These primary characteristics, the signature sound of trap music was pioneered and originated by Shawty Redd's minimalist, horror-inspired style and DJ Toomp's melodic, sample-driven approach, drawing inspiration from jazz, soul, R&B, gospel, and funk.
+Trap may use a range of tempos (often programmed in half-time to achieve finer hi-hat subdivisions) from 50 (100) BPM to 88 (176) BPM, but the tempo of a typical trap beat is around 70 (140) BPM.

 History

-1990s–2003: Origins
+1990s–2003: origins

-As rap grew, it created many forms such as gangsta rap, which shined more of a light on the dangerous lifestyle of those in American neighborhoods in poverty, and shined less of a light on political issues than the rap it originated from.
-As rap mutated into ‘gangsta’ rap, ‘gangsta’ rap would then transform to trap, a new form of music, that followed a different thought process and different tones.
-Early producers creating trap music included Lil Jon from Atlanta, Georgia, where the term originated as a reference to places where drug deals are made, who along with Mannie Fresh from New Orleans and DJ Paul from Memphis, Tennessee worked with local acts in Atlanta including Dungeon Family, Outkast, Goodie Mob, Three 6 Mafia, Tommy Wright III and Ghetto Mafia.
-In 1992, one of the earliest records to release was UGK's "Cocaine In The Back of the Ride" from their debut EP, "The Southern Way".
+As hip hop grew, it created many forms such as gangsta rap, which shone more of a light on the dangerous lifestyle of those in impoverished American neighborhoods, and on political issues.
+As hip hop mutated into gangsta rap, gangsta rap would then transform to trap, a new form of music, that followed a different thought process and different tones.
+Early producers creating trap music included Lil Jon from Atlanta, Georgia, where the term originated as a reference to places where drug deals are made.

+Lil Jon, along with Mannie Fresh from New Orleans and DJ Paul & Juicy J from Memphis, Tennessee worked with local acts in Atlanta including Dungeon Family, Outkast, Goodie Mob, and Ghetto Mafia.
+In 1992, one of the earliest records to release was UGK's "Cocaine In The Back of the Ride" from their debut EP, The Southern Way.
 Later in 1992, they released the popular "Pocket Full of Stones" from their major-label debut album Too Hard to Swallow.
 It was also featured in the 1993 film Menace II Society.
 In 1996, Master P released his single "Mr. Ice Cream Man" from his fifth studio album Ice Cream Man.
 Fans and critics started to refer to rappers whose primary lyrical topic was drug dealing as "trap rappers".
-T.I.’s 2001 song "Dope Boyz", from his debut album I'm Serious, includes the lyrics "the dope boyz in the trap nigga / the thug nigga, drug dealer where you at".
+T.I.'s 2001 song "Dope Boyz", from his debut album I'm Serious, includes the lyrics "the dope boyz in the trap nigga / the thug nigga, drug dealer where you at".
 David Drake of Complex wrote that "the trap in the early 2000s wasn't a genre, it was a real place", and the term was later adopted to describe the "music made about that place".